guru245/nvim-studio/README.md

-## LSP Usage

-Before you dive in Telescope plugin, you need to understand how to utilize LSP.
-To fully utilize LSP, you need to create `compile_commands.json`. `compile_commands.json` can be created by *bear*.
-You can [see how to use *bear*](https://github.com/rizsotto/Bear?tab=readme-ov-file#how-to-use).
-When you succeed in creating the json file, you are ready to move onto Telescope.

 ## Telescope Usage

+Telescope helps you navigate the code.
 To perform telescope searching, refer to the following keymaps:

 | keymap | desc |
 |--------|------|